debetten/debetten.github.io/_pages/misc.md

 **NY Times Crossword Puzzles**

-I try my best on [NY Times Crossword puzzles](https://www.nytimes.com/crosswords), though I'm usually only able to solve Mondays-Wednesdays, but I occasionally get lucky with a Thursday or Sunday.
-I like to lurk the commentary in the [Word Play](https://www.nytimes.com/spotlight/daily-crossword-column) and on [Rex Parker](https://rexwordpuzzle.blogspot.com/)
+I try my best on [NY Times Crossword puzzles](https://www.nytimes.com/crosswords).
+Though I'm usually only able to solve Mondays-Wednesdays, I occasionally get lucky with a Thursday or Sunday.
+I like to lurk the commentary in the [Word Play](https://www.nytimes.com/spotlight/daily-crossword-column) column and on [Rex Parker](https://rexwordpuzzle.blogspot.com/)